 Relationships may change during the course of employment; and all constituents must be aware of possible compromises to themselves, the University, and community.
 Full disclosure and discussion of pre-existing or changed relationships enable the University to take appropriate measures to safeguard the school/college and their programs.
-Please review in relation to "Code of Ethical Standards" on page 49 and "Employment of Relatives" on page 50.
+Please review in relation to "Code of Ethical Standards" on page 9 and ATSU Policy No. 90-105: Nepotism and Employment of Relatives.